k-manisha/word-prediction/README.md

-# Vue 3 + Vite
+# Word prediction
-This app is created using Vue3 with Vite.
+This app is created using Vue3 + Vite.
 Added router and tailwind CSS.

 To run the project, Use Command:
   * npm run dev